melezhik/sparrow/README.md

 *sparrow project $project_name add_plg $plugin_name*

 Swat project could _link_ to one or more plugins.

-That means one may run different swat test sutes represented by plugins against project's sites.
+That means one may run different swat test suites represented by plugins against project's sites.

 So linked plugins could be run against sites in sparrow project.

     sparrow project foo add_plg nginx
     sparrow project foo add_plg tomcat

     # and then add some sites

 ## create sites